 Web designers often jump right into one particular area without considering the rest of page and the weight of content.
-Getting the rough framework into place quickly will ensure smarter decisions early on and avoid larger edits later.
+Getting the rough framework into place early on will help you make smarter decisions and avoid larger edits later.

-Hit Ctrl/Cmd+N to open the New Document window.
-The Presets menu contains basic web and mobile presets but is missing many common dimensions for a variety of grid systems, banners, iOS and Android devices.
+Hit cmd+N to open the New Document window.
+The Preset menu contains basic web and mobile presets but is missing many common dimensions for a variety of grid systems, banners, iOS and Android devices.
 Take a few moments to fill the missing areas.